JuezLTI/xml-evaluator/README.md

 # xml-evaluator

 ## XML Evaluation service
-This repository is one among others two, that represents components that will be part of JuezLTI's developed by INESC TEC
+This repository is one among others two, that represents components that will be part of JuezLTI's developed by INESC-TEC
 ![Alt text](./docs/JuezLTIs.png/ 'JuezLTIs format')